Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Evaluation and Results

 In this experiment, we test the performance of PVAE-BERT on action-to-language, language-to-action and language-to-language translation.
 We use the same dataset as in Experiment 1b for a fair comparison with the original PVAE (LSTM language encoder).
 We thus use the same descriptions, which are constructed by using a verb, colour and speed from the vocabulary given in Table \ref{tab:vocab} as well as the $<$BOS/EOS$>$ tags in the same order.
 Both PVAE and PVAE-BERT utilise channel-separated CAE-extracted visual features.

 As shown in Table \ref{tab:results2}, when translating from action to language, PVAE-BERT achieves approximately $97\%$ accuracy failing to translate only six of the descriptions, which is comparable with the original architecture - the original PVAE correctly translate all 216 descriptions.
 The false translations are all due to incorrect translation of cube colours, e.g., the predicted description is `\texttt{slide blue slowly}' instead of the ground truth `\texttt{slide red slowly}'.
-These results show that finetuning the BERT during training leads to almost perfect action-to-language translation in our scenario.
+We hypothesise that the slight drop in the performance is due to the relatively small size of the dataset compared to almost 110 million parameters trained in the case of BERT.
+Nevertheless, these results show that finetuning the BERT during training leads to almost perfect action-to-language translation in our scenario.

 As can be seen in Figure \ref{fig:joint}, both the PVAE and PVAE-BERT perform decently in language-to-action translation, and produce joint angle values that are in line with and very similar to the original descriptions.
 In the bottom left plot, we can see that the joint trajectories output by the PVAE-BERT are more accurate than those produced by the PVAE.
 We hypothesise that the error margins are negligible and both, PVAE-BERT and the PVAE, succeed in language-to-action translation.
 Since we did not realise the actions with the generated joint values in the simulation, we do not report the language-to-action translation accuracies in Table \ref{tab:results2}.
 However, we calculated the mean squared errors (MSE) for both the PVAE and PVAE-BERT, which were both very close to zero.
 Therefore, it is fair to say that both architectures recognise language and translate it to action successfully.